Japan: Medical Device Approval Process

-The approval process of Class II Devices is called Ninsho.
+The approval process of Class II devices is also known as Ninsho.

-The required documents for registration of class II medical device include details about intended use, proprietary name, shape, structure, direction for use, manufacturing methods, storage conditions, and shelf life, etc.
+The necessary documents to register Class II devices include details of intended use, the proprietary name of the device, device shape, device structure, direction for use, method of manufacturing, storage conditions, shelf life, etc.

-- This class of medical devices also requires maintaining the Quality Management System (QMS).
+- This class of medical devices requires the QMS.

 Regulatory for Class III & Class IV Devices

-The approval process of Class III and Class IV Devices is called as Shonin
+The approval process of Class III and Class IV devices is also known as Shonin.

-The requirements for the application include general requirements, such as medical device category, intended use, efficacy risk analysis data, clinical data, etc. Along with this, the attachments such a summary of technical documentation (STED).
+The documents to make the application include general requirements, such as medical device category, intended use, efficacy risk analysis data, clinical data, etc. Along with this, it also requires a Summary of Technical Documentation (STED).

-- New medical devices (require clinical trial data required)
+- New medical devices (require clinical trial data)

-- Improved medical devices (require clinical trial data)
+- New improved medical devices (require clinical trial data)

 - Improved medical devices (does not require clinical trial data)

-- Me-too medical devices (doesn’t require clinical trial data)
+- Me-too medical devices (these does not require clinical trial data)

-- Me-too medical devices (doesn’t require clinical trial data and compliant with approval standards)
+- Me-too medical devices (these does not require clinical trial data and compliance with approval standards).

-- A database of generic medical device descriptions with associated Japan Medical Device Nomenclature (JMDN) codes is maintained by MHLW.
+- The Ministry of Health, Labor, and Welfare (MHLW) maintains a database of generic device descriptions associated with Japan Medical Device Nomenclature (JMDN) codes.

-- JMDN system is similar to the Global Medical Device Nomenclature (GMDN) system or the US FDA system.
+- This JMDN system is similar to the Global Medical Device Nomenclature (GMDN) system or the US FDA nomenclature system.

-- Pre-Market Certification applications may also be subject to annual surveillance audits.
+- Pre-Market certification applications may also be subject to annual surveillance audits by the authority.

-Do you need support or have queries on drug registration requirements?
+Do you need support or have queries on the medical device registration?

-Credevo offers a wide range of drug development and regulatory services in Japan.
-Choose one of the following options to connect with us.
+Credevo offers a wide range of regulatory services in Japan.
+Select one of the following options to connect with us.